Skip to Content

 Whether you are the spouse seeking or paying alimony, you deserve to work with an attorney who truly cares about protecting your rights and ensuring a positive outcome in your case.
 At Edwards & Petersen | PLC, our Mesa spousal maintenance lawyers have the experience you are seeking.
 We are determined to help you pursue the support you need or to avoid overpaying in spousal support.

-Call us at (480) 418-5656 or contact us online to request a free initial consultation.
+Call us at (480) 418-5656 or contact us online to request a free initial consultation with our Mesa spousal maintenance lawyer today.

-Spousal Maintenance Eligibility in Arizona
+Eligibility for Spousal Maintenance in Arizona

 Determining eligibility requires a finding that one spouse has financial need AND that the other spouse is capable of paying.